 d.
 Transferable skills.
 Skills from skilled or semi-skilled work that can be applied to meet similar requirements in different jobs.

-Workers with more advanced skills have a higher transferability to other types of work and may have a harder time proving to SSA they cannot find gainful employment despite their disability.
+Workers with more advanced skills are more transferable to other types of work and may have a harder time proving to SSA that they cannot find gainful employment despite their disability.
+Low transferability is a sign you will be approved for disability.

 4. You’re Over the Age of 50.